itcarroll/test-Python-lesson/CONTRIBUTING.md

 ## Lesson Content

 Each file in the top-level `slides` folder is a lesson section.
-Each file must be written in either Markdown (with a ".md" extenion), RMarkdown (with a ".Rmd" extension), or Jupyter Notebook (with a ".ipynb" extension).
+Each file must be written in either Markdown (with a ".md" extension), RMarkdown (with a ".Rmd" extension), or Jupyter Notebook (with a ".ipynb" extension).
 A single lesson can use multiple types, if the code in each has no interdependencies.
 Rendered slides will be generated as Markdown within `docs/_slides`.